(Holland House Novella 2016, 136pp, £7.99)

 Set in the eponymous remote Highlands house in 1803, McTavish Manor initially adopts the classic Gothic epistolary framework.
 Dr. Charles Bisland flees a rejected proposal to find work with the increasingly strange McTavish family.
-We see the household first through the Doctor whose own secrets are hinted at, then through the black maidservant who Mrs McTavish calls “my dubh” and in the journals of McTavish herself.
+We see the household first through the Doctor whose own literally bloody secrets are hinted at, then through the black maidservant who Mrs McTavish calls “my dubh” and in the journals of McTavish herself.
 As winter isolation progresses so does the madness in the household.
 The dubh is attacked by wolves, the lecherous scullion assaults the maid, and the Mother indulges her scientific curiosity to explain all.

 Bisland ‘s chapters become increasingly desperate, pleading in self-justification for unstated transgression.
 The dubh invokes Yoruba mythology and hints at a stolen slave history.
 Her febrile descriptions of events she sees part of are scattered with French, Spanish and Yoruba phrases.
 The Mother uses gaelic, not just dubh but Mr McTavish is always mo duine.
 References to scientific substances, techniques and historical texts in Latin abound.
 This is not a simple read.

 Yet for all the details Labarta includes there’s no dryness.
 There’s attempted scientific evidence explanation for the violent episodes “hydrophobia” for example.
 Mrs McTavish is depicted almost as an obsessive like Victor Frankenstein, though perhaps Angus Cauldhame or Al Binewski are better examples from contemporary fiction.